 It is September 1994 when the mother of Holly and Peter marries Maximo Nava-Reyes.
 Only a few weeks later, Reyes starts to harass his 9-year-old stepdaughter sexually.

-In the summer of 1998 Holly gathers all courage and tells Don Herberger - who later claims to have not been an elder at the time - that she is being sexually abused by her stepfather.
+In the summer of 1998, Holly muster all courage and tells Don Herberger - who later claims not to have been an elder at the time - that she is being sexually abused by her stepfather.
 Herberger refers her to two other elders.
-They do nothing with her complaint because there is no second witness who can confirm it.
-The abuse continues at home.
+These do nothing with her charge because there is no second witness who can confirm it.
+At home the abuse continues.

-In 2004 Peter tells the elders about the sexual abuse by Reyes from the fact that he was 8 year to about 12 years old.
-He tells them that his sister Holly was also sexually abused by Reyes.
-Holly then writes to the elders a letter, dated 19 March 2004, in which she describes the abuse of her.
-Maximo Reyes denies everything at first.
-Later he admits that he has sexually touched Peter on three occasions.
+In 2004, Peter tells the elders about Reyes' sexual abuse from the age of 8 to about the age of 12.
+He tells them that his sister Holly has also been sexually assaulted by Reyes.
+Holly then writes to the elders a letter dated March 19, 2004, describing the abuse of her.
+Maximo Reyes initially denies everything.
+He later admits to having sexually touched Peter on three occasions.
 Reyes is excluded.
-On 1 April 2004 it is announced in the congregation that he is no longer one of Jehovah's Witnesses.
-The only people in the municipality who are aware of the sexual abuse are Reyes himself, his wife Joan (mother of the children), Holly, Peter and their older sister Ivy.
+On April 1, 2004, it is announced in the congregation that he is no longer one of Jehovah's Witnesses.
+The only people in the community who are aware of the sexual abuse are Reyes himself, his wife Joan (mother of the children), Holly, Peter and their older sister Ivy.
 And the elders.